A chronology of key events:

 2013 May - Celebrations to mark 60th anniversary of first ascent of Mount Everest.

 2013 November - Election for an assembly which will write a new constitution.
-Nepali Congress party wins most seats, Maoist party disputes results.
+Political deadlock as no party wins a majority.